Sarah Palin ends run as Fox News political contributor

-NEW YORK Fox News has ended its relationship with former Alaska Governor Sarah Palin as a political contributor.
+NEW YORK, June 24 Fox News has ended its relationship with former Alaska Governor Sarah Palin as a political contributor.

 A Fox News Channel representative on Wednesday confirmed a report on Politico.com that said the cable network had not renewed its contract with the 2008 U.S. Republican vice presidential candidate.
 The relationship ended June 1, Politico said.